 Close to the town centre of Reading, Wesley is a friendly church with worship and fellowship at its centre, where all are made welcome.
 Our Sunday services are at 10.30am and 6.30pm.
 For the Week at Wesley click here.
-For worship this quarter click here.
+For our worship programme in 2019-20, click here.

 Small groups for fellowship, Bible study, prayer and church life development meet regularly.
 Find out more by exploring our website, or pay us a visit.

 For more in-depth teaching and discussion, a group meets at Wesley most Thursday evenings to study a book of the Bible, led by various members of the church.
 Meetings are 7.30 for 7.45, finish at 9.00, and include refreshments, music and worship.
 On 18 January a new series began on the gospel of John.